karlbenedict/OILS515/assignments/assignments.md

 You will be asked to provide a brief (10 minute) summary of what you found as a result of your literature review during the required 2/11 collaboratory session.

+## Week 2 - Class Project - Define your data management focus for the term ##

+Please develop a 2-paragraph summary description of your spatial data management focus for your class project.
+This focus will define the data products that you will create and document over the course of the semester.
+Ideally, these will be data that you are using in your research.
+If you are having a difficult identifying a topic area please contact Dr. Benedict to discuss the possibilities.

+Provide this summary description to Dr. Benedict by *February 10* and set up an appointment with Dr. Benedict to review your plan.

 ## Week 5 - Locate and Describe Data and Review ##